 The Tran Hung Dao Museum is 48 km from Qui Nhon, just off Highway 19 which heads towards Pleiku.
-We can only recommend a visit if you happen to be passing by.
-And even then...

 The museum is on a well-tended set of grounds -- you'll be greeted by a larger-than-life statue of the man himself.
 The museum is directly behind him, but you'll find a paucity of electrifying information about what makes him so famous.
 The displays contain some legends in English, but even the Vietnamese-only materials don't really tell the story.
 There are grainy black and white pictures that look like they were taken in the 1950's of places where historical events happened in the 1790's.
 In other words, overgrown fields.
 There is some weaponry on display, and some court statuary dating from the period -- heavily restored -- as well as some parchments and some coins.
 We learned very little about the mighty Tran Hung Dao.
 One of the curators treated us to a five minute history lesson -- it was hard to understand his English, and he emphasised dates and numbers over insightful information in his recounting of the tale.
 We left wishing we'd found a good book on the subject rather than trekking all the way out here.